Colm1711/dawg_house/README.md

 * To add a Service to bag and purchase order
 * To log into/out of an existing account

-## User Experience (UX)

--   ### Target Audience
-1. Dog Owners and lovers
-2. Dog Walkers
-3. Kennel Owners
-4. Pet Sitters

-## User Requirements and Expectations
-- An easy navigation system with instant learning.
-- Able to navigate the site quickly and easily.
-- No broken links.
-- Responsive and visually appealing on all devices.
-- Ability to view services and complete purchases
-- Ability to contact the Site owner

 ## SEO